Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 <br/>

-### Database table-driven code-gen
+## Database-driven code-gen

-The database table-driven code generation is enabled by a **Database.xml** file that is responsible for defining the characteristics used by the code-gen tooling.
+The database-driven code generation is enabled by a **Database** configuration file that is responsible for defining the characteristics used by the code-gen tooling.
 The hierarcy is as follows:

 ```
 └── CodeGeneration